 HNRS 4980: How and Why to Write an Undergraduate Thesis (in your sophomore year).

-- This online course is designed to assist you in successfully navigating and completing the honors thesis and will provide you with many tools to help facilitate your work.
-We also offer a hybrid section if you prefer to meet face to face!
-We recommend that you take this course in the second semester of your sophomore year.
+This one-credit online course is designed to assist you in successfully navigating and completing the honors thesis and will provide you with tools to facilitate your work.
+We recommended taking this course in the second semester of your sophomore year.
 Please see the honors college requirements page for approved substitutions.

 Select a thesis topic (during the junior year).

-- Ideally, the thesis topic should be chosen by the beginning of the junior year.
 Most students find this step to be the most difficult, so do not worry if you are struggling to select a topic.
-Completion of HNRS 4980 will help you tremendously in choosing a thesis topic!
+Talking with LHC advisors and faculty can help you with this.

-Choose your committee chair/mentor (in your junior year).
+Choose your thesis committee chair/mentor (in your junior year).

 Submit your thesis declaration form (in your junior year).

-- You should submit this form at least three semesters prior to your intended graduation date.
-Your form must include a one-page maximum description of your thesis topic.
+You should submit this form at least three semesters prior to your intended graduation date.

 Choose your thesis committee (in your junior year).